NeighborJon/honeyBadgerServer/README.md

   3. Send all messages that the sender ID matches the actual user.
 Same situation as #2

 -Events
-  1. Send all events, specifically send the :id, :title, :datetime, :description
+  1. Send all events, specifically send the :id, :title, :datetime, :description, for events make sure to check to see that only the events with the private boolean marked false are shown.

 -View Event
   1. Send all event information that matches the :id of the event being viewed